oo23abq/Audio-Signal-Conditioning-Pipeline/README.md

 * Full hierarchical KiCad schematic design
 * LTspice simulation of all analogue blocks

-In total, the design uses 36 caps, 33 resistors, 2 silicon diodes, 3 connectors, 15 test points and a selected of 10 ICs.
+In total, the design uses 36 caps, 33 resistors, 2 silicon diodes, 3 connectors, 15 test points and a selection of 10 ICs.
 *  Total = 99 components
 * The six opamps used were all ADA4084‑2 dual models, chosen for their low noise, high BW, and excellent linearity.